sumberg/kex_japan_2018/README.md

-# Bachelor thesis work, KTH, Sweden/SIT, Japan, 2018
+# Bachelor thesis work,
+KTH Sweden/SIT Japan 2018

 ## Comparison of methods for controlling legacy hardware from a modern micro-controller

 ### Abstract